EricAlcaide/coronavirus19eu/README.md

 ## Report Generation
-Our aim is to produce at least 3 reports daily (1 every 8 hours) in an automated day.
+Our aim is to produce reports daily in an automated day.
 Some work to do includes:
-* Deal with different reporting freciencies from countries
+* Deal with different reporting frecuencies from countries
 * Integrate data from various sources
 * Forecasts when data is not available
 * Visualizations